thecloudterminal01/learn-devops/cloud/gcp/task-018-2inst-2buckets-2iam/ReadMe.md

 [Select - Getting Started with Google Kubernetes Engine Course](https://www.cloudskillsboost.google)

 ## High Level Objectives

+- Learn how to access the Cloud Console and Cloud Shell
+- Become familiar with the Cloud Console
+- Become familiar with Cloud Shell features, including the Cloud Shell code editor
-- Use the Cloud Console and Cloud Shell to create buckets and VMs and service accounts
+- Use the Cloud Console and Cloud Shell to create buckets and VMs and service accounts -Perform other commands in Cloud Shell

 ### Use the Cloud Console and Cloud Shell to create buckets and VMs and service accounts